 Adopted Adults: Connections Across Generations

-Our program committee has been hard at work developing a re-imagined virtual version of the Rudd Adoption Research Program conference.
-We are committed to sharing the valuable content of the previously planned in-person program and are excited to share with the vision of the virtual conference.
+Our program committee worked together with our many expert speakers to develop a re-imagined virtual version of the Rudd Adoption Research Program conference.
+We are committed to sharing the valuable content of the previously planned in-person program and are excited to share the vision of the virtual conference.

-The program, Adopted Adults: Connections Across Generations, will span the 2020-21 academic year and feature both personal and professional insights that are shaping the future of adoption research, drawing heavily on the insights and work of adult adoptees themselves.
+The program, Adopted Adults: Connections Across Generations, spans the 2020-21 academic year and features both personal and professional insights that are shaping the future of adoption research, drawing heavily on the insights and work of adult adoptees themselves.

 Through the generosity of our presenters and sponsors, there is no fee for attending.